Where We Stand & Next Steps

 S.302 – WE DID IT!!

-After over twenty years of effort from numerous SCBDA members, we finally have a bill on the Governor’s desk that will allow marching band to count as a PE credit in SC!
+After over twenty years of effort from numerous SCBDA members, we finally have a bill signed into law by the Governor on May 18, 2018 that will allow marching band to count as a PE credit in SC!

 Obviously we have a few days before S.302 is completely official, but here is what’s next: